dharmambalsuresh/AppointmentPlus/README.md

 *  Clicking on the status navigates the user to the cancel appointment page, where the user can cancel the appointment.
 * Once an appointment is canceled, it will automatically update the status to **cancelled** in the manage appointment page.

+#### (Abhinandan Walia - B00820613)
+The two features that are mentioned in Assignment-3 are: -
+1. Registration/Signup
+2. Edit Profile

+Assignment 4 submission focuses on one of the two features for the doctor and patient user base.
+Following section provides the details for both features.

+1. Feature - "Registration/SignUp" [Completed fully]
+Filenames:
+    * Server/doctor/registerUser.js
+    * Server/user/registerUser.js
+    * src/app/signup [component]
+    * src/app/getdata.service.ts

+This feature is one of the core features that allow users to use the application as only the registered users can access the services provided by AppointmentPlus.
+Any guest user can navigate to the signup page and fill out the basic details to register.
+On successful registration, an email notification is sent specifying that the registration was successful.
+* A new user upon landing on the home page can find the signup link on the banner section.
+They can also navigate to either of the login pages (for Doctor or Patient) to find a link to the signup page.
+* On the signup page, they are asked to fill in basic details like name, email, phone, etc.
+* With a click on the register button, the process begins with validation the inputs provided by the user.
+Any validation failure is conveyed to the user with an appropriate message.
+* Successful validation triggers a service to begin data save to the database.
+* A success prompt is provided and the user is redirected to the Login page.
+Along with this process, an email notification is sent to the user confirming the registration success [8].

+2. Feature - "Edit Profile" [Completed partially]
+Filenames:
+    * src/app/Profile [component]
+    * src/app/Edit [component]

+This feature is partially complete with front-end fully developed and backend in progress.
+This feature is the profile management section.
+Once a registered users login to the account they can update the information provided at the time of registration.
+This feature has some restrictions over the information that the user can update.
+Name, Email, Date of Birth and License Number are somewhat information that does not change, therefore they are resticted not to update.
+* After login, the user can navigate to the profile section from a dropdown list on the right top corner.
+* On click to the profile section the user is directed to the profile page displaying the information provided during the registration.
+* A click on the edit button takes the user to an edit page where they can update the information.
+This page allows updated only to the non-restricted field as mentioned above.
+* Similar to the registration page on update button click will start validating the user inputs and trigger database save on successful validation.
+* On process completion user is redirect to the profile page with newly updated information.

 ## Frontend technologies used:

 * Angular 7 – MVC framework for creating single page application